Bidensovirus

 Bidensovirus is a genus of single stranded DNA viruses that infect invertebrates.
-The species in this genus were originally classified in the family Parvoviridae (subfamily Densovirinae) but were moved to a new genus because of significant differences in the genomes.
+The species in this genus was originally classified in the family Parvoviridae (subfamily Densovirinae) but was moved to a new genus because of significant differences in the genomes.

 Taxonomy

-There is one species in this genus currently recognised: Bombyx mori bidensovirus.
+There is one species in this genus: Bidensovirus bombymori, commonly called Bombyx mori bidensovirus.

 Host

 As the name suggests this virus infects Bombyx mori, the silkworm.

 Virology

 The virions are icosahedral, non enveloped and ~25 nanometers in diameter.
 They contain two structural proteins.